ellenle3/felix-zernike-server/README.md

     x1,y1,x2,y2,...,x5,y5,...,x10,y10

-    x1,y1 is the centerpoint of the calibration data, x2,y2 - x5,y5 are the points for the calibration data. x5,y5 is the centerpoint of the calibration data, x6,y6 - x10,y10 are the points for the calibration data.
+    x1,y1 is the centerpoint of the calibration data, x2,y2 - x5,y5 are the points for the calibration data. x5,y5 is the centerpoint of the calibration data, x6,y6 - x10,y10 are the points for the input data.